-5.3.
+4.4.2.
 Bearing navigation

-Bearing navigation is a feature that you can use outdoors to follow the target path for a location you see or have found on a map.
+Bearing navigation is a feature that you can use outdoors to follow the target path for a location you see or have looked at from map ahead.
 You can use this feature stand alone as a compass or together with a paper map.